Limited TimeFast mode is completely free!Try it now

 Lead Dislodgement 43 0.4%

-1. Software/Firmware Issues (1,371 events): Software flags, firmware malfunctions, and signal processing errors emerged as a distinct failure category
+1. Software/firmware issues (1,371 events): software flags, firmware malfunctions, signal processing errors - a distinct category that collapses into "malfunction" under keyword search but has a different root cause

-3. Skin Irritation/Biocompatibility (686 mentions): Patient tolerance issues with device materials
+3. Skin irritation/biocompatibility issues (686 mentions): patient tolerance problems with device materials

-4. Lead Impedance Anomalies: Subtle electrical issues preceding mechanical lead failures
+4. Lead impedance anomalies: subtle electrical issues that tend to precede mechanical lead failures

 Heatmap showing failure mode percentages by manufacturer